MarwaDawood/PersonalWebsite1.0/README.md

 <p align="center" > This marked my first venture into crafting my personal website/portfolio.
 Leveraging what I had learned at the School of Code, I designed my website using the Figma tool and brought it to life with Next.js.
 Thanks to Next.js, my website effortlessly adapts to different devices and screen sizes, ensuring a seamless experience for all visitors.
  <br/>
-Since, I've revamped my website!
+I've revamped my website!
 Please visit new site here : www.marwadawood.com
 <br/>
 GitHub link to new site: https://github.com/MarwaDawood/MarwaDawood
 </p>